Jocelyn Faubert: Scientific research

-Aging and visual perception

-In a number of studies, Dr. Faubert and colleagues were able to pinpoint the effect of normal aging on visual and perceptual functions.
+Faubert and colleagues were able to pinpoint the effect of normal aging on visual and perceptual functions.
 One important study demonstrated that it is not the physical tools of vision which are affected by aging.
 Rather, it is a loss of computational or processing ability of the brain that ultimately affects visual perception as people age.

-Development Disorders and Visual Perception

-In a number of studies, Dr. Faubert and colleagues examined the impact of developmental disorders (autism, fragile x syndrome, etc.) on visual function.
+Faubert and colleagues examined the impact of developmental disorders (autism, fragile x syndrome, etc.) on visual function.
 They were able to demonstrate that in the case of autism (unlike fragile x), patients' results are not pathway-specific, but rather are dependent on the complexity of the neural processing required to perceive the image.
-Over the course of their studies, Dr. Faubert and colleagues observed autism patients who could significantly outperform the general population at certain visual tasks, and patients who could significantly underperform the general population at the same tasks.
+Over the course of their studies, Faubert and colleagues observed autism patients who could significantly outperform the general population at certain visual tasks, and patients who could significantly underperform the general population at the same tasks.

-Illusions

 The laboratory engages in research concerning illusions in order to investigate perceptual function.
 For example, the peripheral drift illusion illustrates that temporal differences in luminance processing produce a signal that tricks the motion system.

-Mild perceptual impairment

 Mild Perceptual Impairment (MPI) is a term that covers the deficits in complex perception that accompany reduced cognitive ability in the elderly, those affected by Autism, and also those individuals suffering from mild Traumatic Brain Injury (mTBI).
-Professor Faubert's recent research has covered the detection of these deficits through detecting distinct "perceptual signatures" as well as through simulated optic flow in a virtual environment, assessing postural reactivity to determine cognitive-perceptual levels.
+Faubert's recent research has covered the detection of these deficits through detecting distinct "perceptual signatures" as well as through simulated optic flow in a virtual environment, assessing postural reactivity to determine cognitive-perceptual levels.

 Awards and honors

-Dr. Faubert has received many accolades from the scientific community.
-He has seven distinct patents registered worldwide.
+Faubert has seven distinct patents registered worldwide.
 He has acted as a referee for more than 17 peer-reviewed academic journals.
-He has been a guest lecturer over 20 times since 2004, including the Joe Brunei Award lecture in recognition for outstanding contributions in Ophthalmic Optics in 2009.
+He has been a guest lecturer including the Joe Brunei Award lecture in recognition for outstanding contributions in Ophthalmic Optics in 2009.